 (1a) In subregulation (1)(b)(ii) —

-“collection period” means a period of 7 days commencing on a Wednesday and ending on a Tuesday.
+collection period means a period of 7 days commencing on a Wednesday and ending on a Tuesday.

 (2) A person shall not pass to another person his ticket for travel to the Island on a vessel or aircraft with the intention of providing false evidence that the other person has paid an admission fee.